Yandex Cloud

 • Opening a notebook

-You can publish your JupyterLab notebook's source file on your website and authorize users to run it in DataSphere.
-After using a link, the user will need to log in to Yandex Cloud and select a project.
+You can publish the JupyterLab notebook's source file on your website and enable users to run it in DataSphere.
+After clicking the link, users will be prompted to sign in to Yandex Cloud and select a project.

 Opening a notebookOpening a notebook